atalv/experiments/README.md

 - Each sub-directory in the root is named as the main topic of the experiment.
 - All the contents are created solely by me with guidance from official resources and academic experts.

+## Citation

+If you use any of this work then please add a referrence to this repository ['Experiments by Vivek Atal'](https://github.com/atalv/experiments/) as a fair usage policy.

 ## Some highlighs

 - **GraphNetwork**: